akaba09/redditmentalhealth/README.md

 |gender|male or female subreddit user|
 |covid period|pre or post|

-Given, that there were far more psot for pre pandemic using [push shift][] I was able to pull 1000 more reddit posts from 2023 to make the datasets a bit more identical in length/amount.
+Given, that there were far more psot for pre pandemic using [push shift](https://pushshift.io/signup) I was able to pull 1000 more reddit posts from 2023 to make the datasets a bit more identical in length/amount.
 Access to the code for the pull is [here](https://github.com/akaba09/redditmentalhealth/blob/main/code/API_data/Pulled_data%20.ipynb) and the cleaned dataset is [here](https://github.com/akaba09/redditmentalhealth/blob/main/files/dep.csv).

 ## Data Cleaning
 The data cleaning was done in Python, which can be accessed [here](https://github.com/akaba09/redditmentalhealth/blob/main/code/EDA/01_Clean_data.ipynb).
 I used regular expressions to eliminate special characters, numeric characters, html, and URLs.
 I also used it to filter out specific expressions that were gender identifying in order to categorize each post by gender.

 ## Exploring the Data
-The expl
+While conducting exploratory data analysis I wanted to explore common words (bigrams and trigrams) of common words used between both genders during the pre and post pandemic.
+I started off by first

 ## Models

 ## Conclusion